nomoixyz/vulcan/docs/src/examples/expect/example.md

 ## Examples
 ### Use different matchers

-This example shows how to use the `expect` function and its different matchers
+Using the `expect` function and its different matchers

 ```solidity
 // SPDX-License-Identifier: MIT